jongio/memealyzer/README.md

 1. Select Azure Subscription - If you have more than one subscription, make sure you have the right one selected.
    `az account set -s {SUBSCRIPTION_NAME}`
 1. Set Terraform Variables
    1. Open `.env` file in the root of this project.
-Set the `TF_VAR_basename` setting to something unique
+Set the `BASENAME` setting to something unique
 1. Create Azure Resources with Terraform
    1. CD to `iac/terraform`
    1. Terraform init: `terraform init`